stormchaserroleplaying/stormchaserRPG/Species/ChoosingaSpecies/index.md

 Most species have tendencies toward certain alignments, described in this entry.
 These are not binding for player characters, but considering why your dwarf is chaotic, for example, in defiance of lawful dwarf society can help you better define your character.

 ### Size
 Characters of most species are Medium, a size category including creatures that are roughly 4 to 8 feet tall.
 Members of a few species are Small (between 2 and 4 feet tall), which means that certain rules of the game affect them differently.
-The most important of these rules is that Small characters have trouble wielding unwieldy weapons, as explained in chapter 5.
+The most important of these rules is that Small characters have trouble wielding [unwieldy weapons](http://stormchaserroleplaying.com/stormchaserRPG/Equipment/Weapons/WeaponTableGlossary/#unwieldy).

 ### Speed
-Your speed determines how far you can move when traveling (see Chapter 8) and fighting (see Chapter 9).
+Your speed determines how far you can move when [traveling](http://stormchaserroleplaying.com/stormchaserRPG/Adventuring/Movement/) and [fighting](http://stormchaserroleplaying.com/stormchaserRPG/Combat/MovementandPosition/).

 ### Languages
-By virtue of your species, your character can speak, read, and write certain languages.
-Chapter 4 lists the most common languages.
+By virtue of your species, your character can speak, read, and write certain [languages](http://stormchaserroleplaying.com/stormchaserRPG/PersonalityandBackgrounds/CharacterDetails/#languages).
 A free choice of language is worth 1 character point.

 ### Races
 Some species have races.
 Members of a race have the traits of the parent species in addition to the traits specified for their race.
 Relationships among races vary significantly from species to species and world to world.